Davidson Nzekwe-Daniel, Founder & CEO, Davidson Initiative Inc.

-Growing up as a child in Nigeria, I lived close to an airport and seeing airplanes take off and land was what sparked my interest in aviation.
-Then I always wondered how things fly.
-My passion for aviation has led me to achieve:
+Growing up as a child in Nigeria, Davidson lived close to an airport, and seeing airplanes take off and land was what sparked his interest in aviation.
+He always wondered how airplanes fly and decided to pursue a career as an aviation professional.
+His passion for aviation has led him to accomplish the following academically:

 – B.Eng.
 Mechanical Engineering, University of Benin